Golf: Jones comes through late scare to win second Australian Open

 It was not going to be that straightforward, however, and Oosthuizen, who had also picked up three birdies on the back nine, triggered a late scare with an eagle three at the last that left Jones needing to par the final hole for victory.

-Jones’s ball was in a bunker when the roar went up for Oosthuizen’s eagle putt and the Australian’s second shot ended up in a rough patch of bark.
+Jones’s ball was in a bunker when the roar went up for Oosthuizen’s final putt but the Australian was unaware that the South African had picked up an eagle and his second shot ended up in a rough patch of bark.

-His third shot got him back on the fairway, however, and a well-judged approach shot gave him a short putt to clinch his third professional title.
+His third shot got him back on the fairway, however, and a well-judged chip onto the green gave him a short putt to clinch his third professional title.

 South African Oosthuizen, using the tournament to warm up for next week’s Presidents Cup in Melbourne, shot a 66 for second place with Aaron Pike (69) and Japan’s Takumi Kanaya (71) in third place a further five shots back on nine-under.